Croatian Spring: Demands for autonomy and a new constitution

-The Serbian philosopher Mihailo Đurić argued that Croatia's constitution should be amended to describe the republic as the national state of not only Croats, but also Serbs.
-This remark sparked another series of public debates in March 1971 in the context of constitutional reform of Yugoslavia.
+The Serbian philosopher Mihailo Đurić argued that Croatia's constitution should be amended to describe the republic as the national state of Croats and Serbs.
+This remark sparked another series of public debates in March 1971 in the context of the constitutional reform of Yugoslavia.
 The SKJ responded by bringing charges against Đurić and imprisoning him.
-Matica hrvatska proposed an amendment to the constitution further emphasising the national character of Croatia.
-The SKH dismissed the proposal and drafted its own wording, arguing that it was a compromise.
-Ultimately passed, the SKH's amendment mentioned the Croatian Serbs specifically, but defined Croatia as a "national state" of the Croats, avoiding use of the exact same phrase for the Croatian Serbs.
+Matica hrvatska proposed an amendment to the constitution, further emphasising the national character of Croatia.
+The SKH dismissed the proposal and drafted its own wording, arguing it was a compromise.
+Ultimately passed, the SKH's amendment mentioned the Croatian Serbs specifically but defined Croatia as a "national state" of the Croats, avoiding use of the exact same phrase for the Croatian Serbs.
 The meaning of this difference in formulations was not explained in the text of the constitution.
 By mid-September 1971, ethnic tensions had worsened to the point that in northern Dalmatia, some Serb and Croat villagers took up arms in fear of each other.